Ways to Rebuild Your Credit After Bankruptcy

-1. Build a Budget For many people, bankruptcy is the result of failing to plan.
+1. Build a Budget.
+For many people, bankruptcy is the result of failing to plan.
 The way out of trouble is the exact opposite—build a budget that is realistic, workable, and detailed, and then stick to it no matter what.
 A common mistake is to plan major lifestyle changes (extreme frugality; canceling Internet service, etc.) that you really aren’t going to be able to continue long-term.
 Just make a few good changes, and make sure that your expenses don’t outnumber your income.

-Q: What about companies that claim to be able to make my problems disappear?
+What about companies that claim to be able to make my problems disappear?

 If it sounds too good to be true, it probably is.
 A promise or guarantee is almost never legitimate.

-Q: How long will it take to see results?
+How long will it take to see results?

 Your credit score will start to look better after about a year, as long as you avoid hurting it any more.

-A: A bankruptcy lawyer can give you legal advice, representation, and resources to find good counselors in your area.
+If you have any questions about your debts, a bankruptcy lawyer can give you legal advice, representation, and resources to find good counselors in your area.